 - ¼ cup chopped green onions

 - Wash the red lentils well and put them in a large pot.
 Pour water over them and bring them to a boil.
 Reduce the heat to low and let it simmer uncovered until lentils are tender, about 20 minutes.

-- Once most of the water is gone, remove from heat and add in bulgur and let it rest covered, for 10-15 minutes so that bulgur absorbs the rest of the water and gets tender.
+- Once most of the water is gone, remove from heat and add in bulgur.
+Give it a stir and let it rest covered(lid on), for 10-15 minutes so that bulgur absorbs the rest of the water and gets tender.
 After all the liquid in the mixture of bulgur and lentils is gone, the mixture will look a bit dry.
 It is ok, don’t worry.

 - When all the liquid is absorbed by bulgur in the pan, transfer the sauted onion mixture into the bulgur and lentil mixture.
 Stir well and then transfer it into a larger bowl.

 - Line a serving platter with lettuce leaves or other herbs.
-Put ¼ cup olive oil in a bowl and put it aside.
-Wet your fingers dipping into this olive oil.
+Put ¼ cup of water or olive oil in a bowl and put it aside.
+Wet your fingers dipping into this water (or olive oil).
 This will prevent any stickiness.
 Shape them in your palm and place them on the lettuce leaves.
 Repeat until all the mixture is finished.

 - Serve them with extra lettuce leaves, lemon wedges, herbs and pickles.